CaseyCarter/special/special.md

 * `std::underflow_error`
 * `boost::math::rounding_error`
 * `boost::math::evaluation_error`
-I need to determine which if any of these need to be either remapped before propagating into user code, or if its possible to use a custom Policy to do so.
+I need to determine which if any of these need to be either remapped before propagating into user code, or if it's possible to use a custom Policy to do so.

 ### [Associated Laguerre polynomials [sf.cmath.assoc_laguerre]](http://eel.is/c++draft/sf.cmath.laguerre)